MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-ready.md

 ---
-title: ready (WinDbg)
+title: "ready (WinDbg)"
-description: The ready extension displays summary information about each thread in the system in a READY state.
+description: "The ready extension displays summary information about each thread in the system in a READY state."
 keywords: ["thread, ready threads", "ready Windows Debugging"] ms.date: 05/23/2017
 topic_type: